laravel/laravel/README.md

 ## Contributing

-Please see the [contribution guide](https://laravel.com/docs/contributions) for instructions on submitting PRs and issues.
+Thank you for considering contributing to the Laravel framework!
+The contribution guide can be found in the [Laravel documentation](https://laravel.com/docs/contributions).

 ## Code of Conduct

-Review and follow the [Code of Conduct](https://laravel.com/docs/contributions#code-of-conduct) to ensure a welcoming community.
+In order to ensure that the Laravel community is welcoming to all, please review and abide by the [Code of Conduct](https://laravel.com/docs/contributions#code-of-conduct).

 ## Security Vulnerabilities

-If you find a security vulnerability, please email Taylor Otwell at [taylor@laravel.com](mailto:taylor@laravel.com).
+If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell via [taylor@laravel.com](mailto:taylor@laravel.com).
+All security vulnerabilities will be promptly addressed.

 ## License

-Laravel is open-source software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).